mtbChef/nginx/README.md

 > The set of directives available to your distribution of NGINX is dependent on which [modules](#modules) have been made available to it.

 ## Runtime
-Rather than running in a single, monolithic processes, NGINX is architected to scale beyond OS process stack limitations.
-To achieve this, the software operates as a collection of processes that include:
+Rather than running in a single, monolithic process, NGINX is architected to scale beyond OS process stack limitations by operating as a collection of processes.
+They include:
 - A "master" process that maintains worker processes, as well as, reads and evaluates configuration files.
 - One or more "worker" processes that process data (eg. HTTP requests).

-By default, the number of [worker processes](https://nginx.org/en/docs/ngx_core_module.html#worker_processes) is set to equal the number of CPU cores on the system.
+The number of [worker processes](https://nginx.org/en/docs/ngx_core_module.html#worker_processes) is typically set to the number of CPU cores on the system.
 In most cases, this optimally balances load across available system resources, as NGINX is designed to efficiently distribute work across all available worker processes.

 > [!TIP]
 > Processes synchronize data through shared memory.
 For this reason, many NGINX directives require the allocation of shared memory zones.
 As an example, when configuring [rate limiting](https://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req), connecting clients must be tracked in a [common memory zone](https://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req_zone) so all worker processes can know how many times a particular client has accessed the server in a span of time.